Exile Medics Loves Students

 A. Students with some clinical experience are likely to gain more from spending time with Exile Medics on an event.
 However this is not an absolute requirement and we accept applications from students in all years of training.

 Q. Can I join an Exile Medic expedition as a Paramedic or Nursing Student?

 A. We do take paramedic and nursing students on some events in the UK where our numbers are higher and the range of skills we need is wider.
 For overseas events, we can't take nursing or paramedic students.
 This is because our teams are smaller, so we can't offer nursing or paramedic supervision when trapped in the wilderness.
 However, once you qualify in your profession you are welcome to join any expedition anywhere.

 Q. Is it competitive to get selected for an Exile Medics trip?

-A. Because what we offer is a unique and fantastic opportunity for students, it is becoming more more competitive to get on trips – that said, we try to take at least 2 students on all of our expeditions, with a few exceptions (and even more in some cases) so if you’re not successful the first time, KEEP TRYING!
+A. Because what we offer is a unique and fantastic opportunity for students, it is becoming more and more competitive to earn a place on our teams.
+That said, we try to take at least 2 students on all of our expeditions, with a few exceptions (and even more in some cases) so if you’re not successful the first time, KEEP TRYING!
 Your enthusiasm and commitment will be noted – it’s something we look for in Exiles!